-Importation or transit of aquatic animals and aquatic animal products for any purpose from a country, zone or compartment not declared free from abalone herpesvirus
+Importation or transit of aquatic animals and aquatic animal products for any purpose from a country, zone or compartment not declared free from infection with abalone herpesvirus

-- Competent Authorities should not require any abalone herpesvirus related conditions, regardless of the abalone herpesvirus status of the exporting country, zone or compartment when authorising the importation or transit of the following aquatic animals and aquatic animal products from the species referred to in Article 11.1.2. intended for any purpose and complying with Article 5.4.1.: - a) heat sterilised hermetically sealed abalone products (i.e. a heat treatment at 121°C for at least 3.6 minutes or any time/temperature equivalent); - b) mechanically dried abalone products (i.e. a heat treatment at 100°C for at least 30 minutes or any time/temperature equivalent which has been demonstrated to inactivate AbHV). - 2) When authorising the importation or transit of aquatic animals and aquatic animal products of a species referred to in Article 11.1.2., other than those referred to in point 1 of Article 11.1.3., Competent Authorities should require the conditions prescribed in Articles 11.1.7. to 11.1.11. relevant to the abalone herpesvirus status of the exporting country, zone or compartment. - 3) When considering the importation or transit of aquatic animals and aquatic animal products from an exporting country, zone or compartment not declared free of infection with abalone herpesvirus of a species not covered in Article 11.1.2. but which could reasonably be expected to pose a risk of transmission for abalone herpesvirus, Competent Authorities should conduct a risk analysis in accordance with the recommendations in the Aquatic Code.
-The exporting country should be informed of the outcome of this assessment.
+- 1) Competent Authorities should not require any conditions related to infection with abalone herpesvirus regardless of the infection with abalone herpesvirus status of the exporting country, zone or compartment, when authorising the importation or transit of the following aquatic animals and aquatic animal products from the species referred to in Article 11.1.2. which are intended for any purpose and which comply with Article 5.4.1.: - a) heat sterilised hermetically sealed abalone products (i.e. a heat treatment at 121°C for at least 3.6 minutes or any time/temperature equivalent); - b) mechanically dried abalone products (i.e. a heat treatment at 100°C for at least 30 minutes or any time/temperature equivalent which has been demonstrated to inactivate AbHV). - 2) When authorising the importation or transit of aquatic animals and aquatic animal products of a species referred to in Article 11.1.2., other than those referred to in point 1 of Article 11.1.3., Competent Authorities should require the conditions prescribed in Articles 11.1.7. to 11.1.12. relevant to the infection with abalone herpesvirus status of the exporting country, zone or compartment. - 3) When considering the importation or transit of aquatic animals and aquatic animal products of a species not covered in Article 11.1.2. but which could reasonably be expected to pose a risk of spread of infection with abalone herpesvirus, the Competent Authority should conduct a risk analysis in accordance with the recommendations in Chapter 2.1.
+The Competent Authority of the exporting country should be informed of the outcome of this assessment.